shruti23-ui/Steel-Defect-Detection/README.md

 The model is built on a **Swin Transformer Backbone** that extracts rich features from steel surface images.
 It includes three heads:

-- **Contrastive Projection Head:** Learns robust feature embeddings using supervised contrastive loss.
+- **Contrastive Projection Head:** Learns feature embeddings using supervised contrastive loss.
 - **Classification Head:** Classifies images into defect categories.
 - **Detection Head:** Detects and localizes defects with bounding boxes and objectness scores.